microsoft/ELL/INSTALL-Windows.md

 NuGet will download the prerequisites into the `ELL/external` directory.

 By default, CMake will try to determine the correct version of the OpenBLAS library to use for your processor type.
-If you want to override the automatic choice, you can tell CMake which version to use by setting the `DPROCESSOR_HINT` cache variable when you initially call CMake.
+If you want to override the automatic choice, you can tell CMake which version to use by setting the `PROCESSOR_HINT` cache variable when you initially call CMake.

 For Visual Studio 2015: